ISOSOL

 Pharmacological properties.

-Sodiumis the main cation of extracellular fluid, involved primarily in the control of water distribution, water balance and osmotic pressure of body fluids.
-Sodium is associated with chlorine and bicarbonate in the regulation of acid-base balance of body fluids.
+Sodium, the main cation of extracellular fluid, participates primarily in the control of water distribution, water balance, and osmotic pressure of body fluids.
+Sodium is also associated with chloride and bicarbonate in the regulation of acid-base balance of body fluids.

-Potassium is the major cation of intracellular fluid, involved in carbohydrate utilization and protein synthesis.
-It is required for the regulation of nerve conduction and muscle contraction, especially of the heart.
+Potassium, the main cation of intracellular fluid, participates in carbohydrate utilization and protein synthesis, is required for regulation of nerve conduction and muscle contraction, especially of the heart.

-Chlorine is the main extracellular anion, closely related to sodium metabolism.
-Changes in the acid-base balance of the body are reflected in changes in chlorine concentration.
+Chloride, the main extracellular anion, is closely related to sodium metabolism, and changes in the body's acid-base balance are reflected by changes in chloride concentration.

-Calcium is an important cation that provides the formation of bones and teeth (as calcium phosphate and calcium carbonate).
-In ionized form, calcium is required for the functional mechanism of blood clotting, normal heart function and regulation of neuromuscular excitability.
+Calcium, an important cation that ensures the formation of bones and teeth (in the form of calcium phosphate and calcium carbonate).
+In ionized form, calcium is required for the functional mechanism of blood coagulation, normal heart function, and regulation of neuromuscular excitability.

 Pharmacokinetics.

-Na+ and Cl- ions, administered with Isosol, are subject to the same pharmacokinetics as those administered with food.
-They are freely distributed in all organs, tissues and intercellular spaces, and excreted by glomerular filtration in the kidneys.
-There is a significant reabsorption of Na+ and Cl- ions in the tubules, mainly in Henle loop and distal tubules, including the blocking mechanism by loop and thiazide diuretics, respectively.
+Na+ and Cl- ions, administered with Isosol, undergo the same pharmacokinetics as those received from food.
+They are freely distributed in all organs, tissues and intercellular spaces and are excreted by glomerular filtration in the kidneys.
+In the tubules, significant reabsorption of Na+ and Cl- ions occurs, predominantly in the loop of Henle and distal tubules, including the mechanism of blockade by loop and thiazide diuretics, respectively.

-Potassium ions (K+)are freely filtered in the glomeruli, but almost completely reabsorbed in the proximal tubules and only 10% of the filtered K+ ions are excreted.
-Secretion in the distal tubules and collecting tubules can significantly increase K+ elimination.
-The kidneys have a limited ability to maintain K+ concentration.
-Therefore, when the concentration in the distaltubules is high, the loss of K+ can be significant and hypokalaemia may occur.
-That is why Isosol contains K+.
+Potassium ions (K+) are freely filtered in the glomeruli, but are almost completely reabsorbed in the proximal tubules, and only 10% of filtered K+ ions are excreted.
+Secretion in the distal tubules and collecting ducts can significantly increase K+ elimination.
+The kidneys have limited ability to conserve K+ concentration.
+Therefore, when the concentration in the distal tubules is high, K+ loss can be significant and hypokalemia may develop.
+This determines the presence of K+ in Isosol.

-Homeostasis of calcium ions (Ca2+) is well-controlled by hormones and rarely requires clinical intervention with intravenous infusion of the solution.
+Calcium ion (Ca2+) homeostasis is well controlled by hormones and rarely requires clinical intervention with intravenous infusion of solution.

-Magnesium ions (Mg2+) are short-lived in the vascular bed, and quickly distributed to all tissues.
-Magnesium ions are excreted mainly in the urine.
+Magnesium ions (Mg2+) are retained in the vascular bed for a short time, rapidly distributed throughout all tissues.
+Magnesium ions are excreted mainly in urine.

-Acetate ions are converted into bicarbonatein the body.
+Acetate ions are converted to bicarbonate in the body.

 Indications.

-Hypovolemia and extracellular (isotonic) dehydration due to prolonged vomiting, massive blood loss, diarrhea, severe burns, severe infectious diseases, shock, inability to orally administer the daily required water and electrolytes consumption.
-It is used to dilute other compatible concentrated solutions of parenteral drugs.
+Hypovolemia and extracellular (isotonic) dehydration due to prolonged vomiting, massive blood loss, diarrhea, significant burns, severe infectious diseases, shock states, inability to oral administration of the required daily amount of water and electrolytes.
+Used for dilution of other compatible concentrated solutions of medicinal products for parenteral use.

 Contraindications.